Phyks/Multiwatch/README.md

 Relies on data from [Justwatch.com](https://www.justwatch.com/).

 ## Usage

-Just serve `index.html` with a webserver with [CORS headers enabled](https://developer.mozilla.org/fr/docs/Web/HTTP/CORS).
+Just open `index.html` with your browser.

 ## License